gobbedy/AutoDD/README.md

 	- Can be run with a windows scheduler to run the program at a set time everyday

+Version 3 adds further options and improvements:

+	- A speedup of roughly 20x (multi-threading + low-level yahoo API manipulation)

+	- Ability to use proxies for further speedup (roughly proportional to the number of proxies)

+    - Fix the reddit scores (Rev 2 had incorrect scores)

+    - Add additional popular subreddits (wallstreetbetELITE, satoshistreetbets)

+    - Improve the regex expression for finding tickers

+    - Refactor the code (use pandas dataframes, object orientation)

 ## Requirements

 Python (tested on python 3.8.1) https://www.python.org/downloads/release/python-381/